Diversity, Inclusion & Belonging

 We believe that Black Lives Matter.
 We believe that all people deserve to be treated with respect, dignity and kindness.
 We stand against discrimination of any kind, whether based on cultural background, ethnicity, socio-economic status, gender identity or expression, national origin, physical or mental status, race, religion, sexual orientation or age.

-We believe that each member of our FNR community - faculty, staff and students - as well as our affiliate groups, centers and partners, has a part in actively promoting equality, inclusivity and diversity.
+We believe that each member of our FNR community - faculty, staff, and students - as well as our affiliate groups, centers, and partners, has a part in actively promoting equality, inclusivity, and diversity.
 We all must listen and learn to identify and call out injustice when it does occur.
-We will work together to welcome those who have felt marginalized or unwelcome by identifying and tackling existing barriers of participation and inclusion and continually education ourselves to better serve them.
+We will work together to welcome those who have felt marginalized or unwelcome by identifying and tackling existing barriers to participation and inclusion and continually educating ourselves to better serve them.

 - Adopt policies and procedures as well as pursue structural changes that reflect our institutional commitment to inclusive excellence.

 In order to encourage and assist with the implementation of diversity, equity, and inclusion policies, events, and education, Purdue FNR created a Diversity, Equity, Inclusion, and Justice committee.
 More information on this committee, as well as other DEIJ-related resources, can be found below.

 The field of natural resources, both in academics and professional practice, recognizes concerns with diversity and inclusion.
 Natural resources and allied fields have historically had - and continue to have - low diversity among professionals and students.
 Further, the outdoors is not currently a safe space for all.
 The DEIJ Committee aims to promote diversity, equity, inclusion within justice framework within the Purdue University Department of Forestry and Natural Resources (FNR).

 What does the DEIJ Committee do?